 • Essential advice on plant-based nutrition, body composition, saving money on food, eating out with friends, and explaining your diet to others.

 • And the knowledge and confidence to have a go at a plant-based diet.

 As someone involved in the fitness industry myself, I can relate to Glen’s story because I have been tempted to eat less meat for environmental and ethical reasons, but have been worried about protein intake.
-It's really handy to have someone from my industry speak so openly about their experience, so that I can learn from that and not make the same mistakes they have.
 I learned more than I expected, and have passed on some of this knowledge to my clients.
 Especially bits from the misconceptions, summaries and plant-based alternatives sections.